-- Decision coverage also known as branch coverage or all-edges coverage.
+- Branch coverage is also known as Decision coverage or all-edges coverage.

 - It covers both the true and false conditions unlikely the statement coverage.